billchurch/webssh2_client/README.md

 # Important Notice

 This package contains only the browser-side client component of WebSSH2.
 It requires a compatible WebSSH2 server to function.
-The server component is available at [webssh2 server](https://github.com/billchurch/webssh2/tree/bigip-server).
+The server component is available at [webssh2 server](https://github.com/billchurch/webssh2).
 This package is intended for advanced users who want to customize or integrate the client component independently.

-# Status

-This is an experimental refactor of the WebSSH2 v0.2.x client to function as a standalone component.
-It has been separated from the server-side code to facilitate customization and integration with different frameworks.

 ## Requirements

 - Modern web browser with JavaScript enabled
-- Compatible WebSSH2 server instance (v0.2.x or compatible)
+- Compatible WebSSH2 server instance (v2.0.0 or compatible)
-- Socket.IO v2.2.0 compatibility (due to server requirements)
+- Socket.IO v4.8.1 compatibility

 ## Installation